NEW YORK — U.S. oil output is surging so fast that the United States could soon overtake Saudi Arabia as the world’s biggest producer.

 The companies profiting range from independent drillers to large international oil companies such as Royal Dutch Shell, which increasingly see the U.S. as one of the most promising places to drill.
 ExxonMobil agreed last month to spend $1.6 billion to increase its U.S. oil holdings.

-Increased drilling is driving economic growth in North Dakota, Oklahoma, Wyoming, Montana and Texas, all of which have unemployment rates far below the national average of 7.8 percent.
+Increased drilling is driving economic growth in states such as North Dakota, Oklahoma, Wyoming, Montana and Texas, all of which have unemployment rates far below the national average of 7.8 percent.
 North Dakota is at 3 percent; Oklahoma, 5.2.

-Businesses that serve the oil industry, such as steel companies and railroads, aren’t the only ones benefiting.
+Businesses that serve the oil industry, such as steel companies that supply drilling pipe and railroads that transport oil, aren’t the only ones benefiting.
 Homebuilders, auto dealers and retailers in energy-producing states are also getting a lift.